NotiCast/device-bootstrap/README.md

 - `UNZIP`: A program that will write the first file of a zip file to output
 - `WGET`: A `wget` compatible program
 - `OS`: Either "Linux" or "Darwin"; used for configuring OS-specific mounts

+## The Build Process

+Several things will happen during your build which require user interaction:

+- You will be asked to remove the disk and power on the device
+- The device will boot, and before the login screen, will list an IP address
+- You will enter the IP address, and then be prompted for a password
+- You will be prompted to load SSH keys.
+- You will be prompted to change the default password

+After that, the script should be finished and you should be prompted to power down the device.
+You should no longer use SSH with a password to connect to the device, but instead use the SSH key.